 Generally Accepted Forest Management Practices

-The Right to Forest Act of 2002 ensures that forestry activities are protected from nuisance complaints when management actions follow a set of Generally Accepted Forest Management Practices (GAFMPS).
+The Right to Forest Act of 2002 ensures that forestry activities are protected from nuisance complaints when management actions follow a set of Generally Accepted Forest Management Practices.

 A forest is defined as any tract of land at least 10% stocked with trees.
-Forestry activities include harvesting, planting, pest control, fertilization, wildlife management and other management consistent with the principles of sustainable forestry.
+Forestry activities include harvesting, planting, pest control, fertilization and wildlife management consistent with sustainable forestry principles.